 Once this challenge had been resolved and the ground plan signed off, a new production model is created; this uses individual modelled components which means that the shop floor and factory are able to use them.
 This production model, also helps to create all the drawings of each piece part, as well as aiding the camming software for the machines in the factory.

-Find out how our clients came about the decision for an Alitex conservatory in the first blog post here.
 Next week we will be tracking the project through the factory, keep an eye on The Green Room for more information and follow us on Twitter @Alitex.